isontheline/pro.webssh.net/documentation/src/docs/documentation/guides/free-ssh-client-for-ipad.md

 Yes.
 You can download and use WebSSH for free with full feature access.
 The only limitation is one saved connection at a time.
 The Pro upgrade (one-time purchase) removes this limit.

+### Do I need to create an account to use WebSSH on iPad?

+No. There is no sign-up and no login.
+Your connections, keys, and settings live on your iPad, and you can optionally sync them to your iPhone and Mac through your own [iCloud](/documentation/help/iCloud/) account.
+WebSSH never sees them.

 ### Does WebSSH support external keyboards on iPad?

 Yes.
 WebSSH works with all Bluetooth and Smart Connector keyboards on iPad.
 Standard terminal shortcuts like `Ctrl+C`, `Ctrl+Z`, `Tab`, and arrow keys all work natively in SSH sessions.